arpandaze/nepseutils/README.md

 Enter number of units (Not rupees) that you want to apply.
 This will apply IPO for all the added accounts.

 ### Checking IPO Result
+*Note: MeroShare has added a captcha for checking result.
+AZCaptcha token is needed for automatically solving captchas.
+Add token with `azcaptcha init`!*
 #### Command:
 ```
 result